madgod87/bankura2block-clone/WARP.md

 ## Project Overview

-Bankura2Block is a full-stack React application cloning a government website with responsive design and colorful UI.
+Krishnagar-I Development Block is a full-stack React application for a government website with responsive design and colorful UI.
 The project consists of a TypeScript React frontend with Tailwind CSS and a Node.js Express backend.

 ## Development Commands